12 Driving Test Tips: Learn How to Pass Your Practical Driving Test in 2021

 When you look through your windscreen, simply line up the centre white line with a fixed point on the window.
 This could be the bottom right-hand corner, but any fixed point will do.
 It is now a simple matter to keep that point in your peripheral vision, so you don’t wander all over the road.

 Tip #10 – Practice reverse parallel parking

 Parallel parking is known to be one of the most difficult things to be commonly tested on the driving test in the UK.
 Many drivers hate parallel parking and go to great lengths to avoid having to parallel park unless they absolutely have to.

 The only way to master the art of parallel parking is to practice, practice and practice!
 Luckily for you, there are some methods that are easier than others.

 Tip #11 – Take a mock driving test

 Mock driving tests are great because they prepare you for test conditions.
-I recommend you to take at least one mock test so you know what to expect, and it may also help settle your nerves for the real driving test.
+We recommend you to take at least one mock driving test so you know what to expect, and it may also help settle your nerves for the real test.